Workshop 2

 Fumihiro Inoue is an Associate Professor at Yokohama National University and Vice-Director of the Semiconductor and Quantum Integrated Electronics Research Center.
 Previously, he worked at imec, specializing in unit processes for 3D integration and chiplet until 2021.
 In recognition of his significant contributions to the field, he received the prestigious IEEE EPS Outstanding Young Engineer Award in 2022.

-2. The Role of EDA as Chips Transform Into 3D Systems, John Park, Cadence Design Systems
+2. The Role of EDA as Chips Transform Into 3D Systems, Ksenia Roze, Sr. Software Engineering Group Director, System Design Analysis

 As the electronics industry transitions from Moore’s Law to “More-than-Moore,” we are witnessing a convergence of technologies across ICs, and systems design with increased emphasis on mechanical considerations.
 This fundamental shift in how we design today’s products requires new advanced design and analysis flows that combine tools across the spectrum of EDA solutions.
 One of the most critical capabilities of these system-level designs and flows is to enable seamless cross-domain co-design and co-analysis, allowing engineers to achieve the highest performance and lowest cost products.
 The days of IC and package designers ‘throwing data over the wall’ are over.
 Heterogeneous Integration (HI) is ushering in a new era of electronic product design with collaboration at its core – one that lives or dies on the seamless interaction between analog/digital IC teams, package design teams, and the electrical/thermal/mechanical modeling and analysis teams, that need to validate these complex 3D systems.
 The use of advanced packaging technologies to combine smaller, discrete chiplets into one system-in-package (SiP) not only pushes the need for more advanced multi-die packaging but also makes packaging part and parcel of the process.
 Doing so significantly reduces dependence on Moore’s Law at a time when building advanced monolithic system-on-chip (SoC) is no longer the best option from a cost and technology perspective.